 I rush up and find the poor little thing looking forlorn, with his tail between his legs.
 Massive puppy-dog eyes meet mine, melt.

 I go to scoop him up, planning to cuddle him and take him back down.
 He seems to rally from his sadness and reverses progressively out of my reach, little paws stamping playfully.
 Then spins around with his tail going like a propeller and speeds off into the bedroom, out of sight.

 I give chase yelling ‘jeeeeeez Coco, you’re a total pain in the arse, I’m late for the school-pickup as it is!’

 And then it hits me, I’m yelling.
 And what’s another word for yelling?
-Persecuting and what had been my intention not a moment before?
-RESCUING, because he was (hear the cogs whirling ever-faster here) A VICTIM.
+Persecuting.
+And what had been my intention not a moment beforehand?
+RESCUING.
+Because he was?
+(Hear the cogs whirling ever-faster here) a VICTIM.